Outbound Configuration

 1. Visa will review your submitted configuration, and once reviewed the configuration may be approved.

-5. Visa will notify you (via email) of the client certificate provisioning and as a next step, you will be required to configure your server.
+5. Visa will notify you (via email) of the outbound certificate provisioning and as a next step, you will be required to configure your server.
 Refer to steps below or read Outbound Configuration Setup Pre-requisites for more details.

 1. You can download all 3 certificates from the Visa Developer dashboard, and create a certificate chain (.pem file).
 For details, refer to Certificate Chaining Steps.